phpDocumentor/fig-standards/proposed/phpdoc.md

   assist their auto-completion functionality.

-  This Standard does not cover this specific instance as a `foreach` statement is not considered to be a "Structural Element" but a Control Flow statement.
+  This Standard does not cover this specific instance as a `foreach` statement is not considered to be a Structural Element but a Control Flow statement.

   ```php
   /** @type \Sqlite3 $sqlite */